 Only fuses with the required rated current, voltage, and specified type (normal blow, time delay, etc.) should be used.
 Do not use repaired fuses or short-circuited fuse holders.
 To do so could cause a shock or fire hazard.

 DO NOT OPERATE IN AN EXPLOSIVE ATMOSPHERE

 Do not operate the instrument in the presence of flammable gases or fumes.
+The instrument should be used in an environment of good ventilation.

 DO NOT REMOVE THE COVER OF THE INSTRUMENT